ikru/botbuilder-dotnet/samples/10.qnamaker/README.md

 ﻿# EchoBot

-Bot Framework v4 echo bot sample.
+Bot Framework v4 qnamaker bot sample.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to consume [QnAMaker.ai](https://qnamaker.ai) KBs within your adaptive dialog based bot.

 ## Prerequisites